DavidUWL/project-5/README.md

 ## Typography
 The
 [Orbitron](https://fonts.google.com/specimen/Orbitron?query=orbitron)
-Google Font was used for the text in this project, suiting the minimalist design with its mixture of straight and rounded edges/cornering.
+Google Font was used for the logo text in this project, suiting the minimalist design with its mixture of straight and rounded edges/cornering.
 Relying on a standard sans-Serif font as a backup if the Google font becomes unavailable. <br>
 Bootstrap 5's "Native Font Stack" was used for the bread and butter text of the website as it is [dynamic based on the viewing device](https://getbootstrap.com/docs/5.0/content/reboot/#native-font-stack).

 ## Features By Page